Normally the greatest mystery I need to solve is, “Where did I leave my sunglasses?”. It’s a tough case to crack and often goes unsolved for weeks.

 #16.
 Sherlock Holmes: Consulting Detective

-I absolutely adore this game and I’ve written about it several times.
+I absolutely adore Sherlock Holmes Consulting Detective and I’ve written about it several times.

 It’s everything that I’ve ever wanted from a Sherlockian mystery game.
 Players are given a case where they’ll have to traverse London to collect clues.